eaglerockdude/oldeaglerockdude.github.io/javascript.md

 the lifetime or ROR was limited...well hope not!
 Basically it's much faster with big loads.
 I would think however that only the biggest of companies(Walmart etc) would really need this kind of performance.
 For the vast majority of websites, a framework like ROR will suffice.

+Addendum: since I first wrote the above paragraph javascript has continued its "trending" pace.
+I believe now that the future of rails will be more in the building of backend logic, and the front end will be optimized and beautified with some kind of javascript code via some framework.
+Time will tell.
 </p>
 <p>
 In my mind no developer should be without an understanding of this movement as javascript exists in every browser and web application in existence.